drshahizan/book-eda/tools/python-tools.md

 D-Tale is the combination of a Flask back-end and a React front-end to bring you an easy way to view & analyze Pandas data structures.
 It integrates seamlessly with ipython notebooks & python/ipython terminals.
 Currently this tool supports such Pandas objects as DataFrame, Series, MultiIndex, DatetimeIndex & RangeIndex.

+D-Tale was the product of a SAS to Python conversion.
+What was originally a perl script wrapper on top of SAS's `insight` function is now a lightweight web client on top of Pandas data structures.

 ## **DataPrep**

 🔗 [GitHub](https://github.com/sfu-db/dataprep) | [Website](https://docs.dataprep.ai/)